What's with Andy?: Daniel "Danny" Tadeus Pickett

 Andy's best friend and right-hand man, helping him out with countless pranks and jokes.
 His last name has always been Pickett.
 The name "Danny Pickett" is taken directly from the Just books.
 It's revealed in The Unfortunate One, that Danny is an Aries.

 Lori Mackney

 Andy's crush but she is dismayed by his childishness due to his pranking.
 It is hinted that she returns Andy's feelings and dislikes Jen because she thinks that Jen abuses Andy.
 She wears a cropped green tank top, blue skirt and slide sandals.
-She is known as "Lisa" in the books.
+She is based on Lisa Mackney from the Just books.